 A: Yes.
 Our sound system for ceremonies includes two speakers on stands, a mixing board with inputs for musicians, a lapel lavalier mic for your officiant, and two handheld mics for anyone speaking.
 Our sound man sets, runs playback, mixes sound, and strikes the system.
 This is an often overlooked detail, and we get this request frequently at the last minute.
 See our package upgrades for pricing details.

 Q: What do you bring in a way of a stage, power, etc?

 A: You provide the stage (24 x 12), the power (power drop), and any tenting needed.
 Your wedding planner will help you with all of those rental needs.
-Our contract rider calls for a 24 x 12 stage, a power drop from the venue (talk to your venue, they will know what we need when we say "power drop") a dressing room, and meals for the band.
+Click here to view our CONTRACT RIDER for our requirements.
 None of our requirements are extraordinary for the hotels or country clubs.
 The hotels and venues will charge you upwards to $500 for a power drop, but unfortunately there is no way around it for us or for any band.
 It's required for proper power or we'll blow a fuse in the middle of your first dance.
 We always have our tech speak to the house electrician so that everything goes smoothly on the day of.